IntuitionLabs

 Introduction

 Artificial Intelligence (AI) is increasingly pervasive in the life sciences and pharmaceutical industry, from drug discovery labs to hospital networks.
 Two key paradigms have emerged for implementing AI solutions: AI agents and AI workflows.
 While both leverage AI to automate or augment tasks, they differ fundamentally in design and operation.
+As 2026 emerges as what industry experts call "the year of the agent" ([1]), understanding the distinction between these approaches has become critical for pharmaceutical IT leaders.
 This report provides a technical comparison of AI agents versus AI workflows, with examples from pharma and healthcare, an analysis of their pros and cons in IT environments, and recent industry adoption trends.
 The goal is to help IT professionals in U.S. pharma understand where each approach fits best in their organizations.

 Defining AI Agents vs AI Workflows